 Parenting Strategies That May Help

-Selecting goals for your child's education that relate to her life outside school will not only motivate her to learn, but will also strengthen the connection between what she learns at school and what she does at home and in the community.
+Selecting goals for your child’s education that relate to her life outside of school will not only motivate her to learn but will also strengthen the connection between what she learns at school and what she does at home and in the community.

 Look for Parts of an Activity Your Child Can Do Independently

 If your visually impaired child is not able to do something her siblings are doing, look for ways in which she can do parts of the activity independently.

 For example, your other children may be traveling around the neighborhood on their own.
 If your child who is visually impaired knows how to travel around a block, you can let her do that on her own and then offer her assistance in crossing the street so that she is traveling around the neighborhood at least partly by herself.

 Perhaps her siblings are going shopping for a birthday gift for a friend without your assistance.
 When she wants to choose a birthday gift for her friend, you might help her find the customer service desk at the store and then give her the freedom to solicit help from a store employee.

 Look for Opportunities for Your Visually Impaired Child to Excel

 Try to find ways in which your visually impaired child can do something that her brothers or sisters may not know how to do or are not yet old enough to do.
 This will help build her self-esteem.